mareklinka/esk-form-scanner-model/slides/slides.md

 ## Image detection and localization

-* In these tasks, the algorithm looks at a picture and tried to figure out what's in it
+* In these tasks, the algorithm looks at a picture and tries to figure out what's in it
     * Maybe there is a car and a traffic light and another car and a guy
     * We also want to know exactly _where_ these objects are, using a bounding box